 David was also heavily involved in Barclays’ expansive review of the sale of interest rate hedging products to SMEs.

-David trained at Reed Smith, qualifying in 2009, before moving to the Financial Crime team at Eversheds Sutherland.
+David trained at Reed Smith, qualifying in 2009, before moving to the Corporate Crime and Investigations team at Eversheds Sutherland.
 In 2017, David moved to Kleinwort Hambros as the Group Senior Sanctions Officer.

 David has written his career story and experience of Stewarts for our careers section, you can view his story here.